braedencrankd/Svelte-Laravel-Inertiajs-Template/README.md

 # Svelte InertiaJS Laravel Template

-This is a bare bones project template to get you up and runnign with a Svelte and Laravel Fullstack application.
+This is a bare bones project template to get you up and running with a Svelte and Laravel Fullstack application.

 ## How to get started.